Dinsmoor/hamChat/README.md

 ## Ideas for Plugins
 - Over-the-air Plugin sharing
   - Plugin mismatch can be resolved via file transfer
-- Data ACK
-  - Non-connected mode delivery confirmation
 - Modulation mode testing
   - Measure effective throughtput for different data modes.
-- TNC status window
-  - Separate section of UI to have the current
 - Automatic Link Establishment
   - Use rigctld to hop around frequencies waiting to be 'called'
 - ARQ mode